ricobandy/ricobandy.github.io/_posts/2020-04-08-metasploitable-3-irc.md

 boba_fett@metasploitable3-ub1404:~$
 ```

-After running the enumeration scripts, are few things popped out for me:
+After running the enumeration scripts, a few things popped out for me:

 ##### Kernel Exploits - There were some kernel exploits available for this kernel version